 1.1.13: Cleopatra starts the play by asking Antony to tell her how much he loves her.

 1.2.81: Cleopatra announces that Antony has had "a Roman thought" and forgot about having fun with her.
-She shows how fickle she is: At first, she’s looking for him, and then, upon realizing that he’s come, she leaves.
-She has a fickle temperament, and seems to keep him by playing hard to get.
-Her tactic is clearly working.
+She shows how fickle she is: at first, she’s looking for him, and then, upon realizing that he’s come, she leaves.
+She has a fickle temperament and likes to play hard-to-get.
+Her tactic is clearly working on Antony.

-1.3.9: Cleopatra scolds Charmian for suggesting Cleopatra should actually treat the man she loves well.
-Cleopatra insists that treating a man well is the best way to lose him, as witnessed by poor Fulvia, and women all over the world.
+1.3.9: Cleopatra scolds Charmian for suggesting she should actually treat the man she loves well.
+Cleopatra insists that treating a man well is the best way to lose him, as witnessed by poor Fulvia and women all over the world.